Jessie White Mario: Italian unification

 Jessie, like many in Britain, had heard for some time about the atrocities of the Austrian, French and Bourbon dictatorships in various parts of the Italian peninsula.
 Garibaldi fired her imagination and she dedicated herself to the Unification of Italy.

-Upon her return to London in the spring of 1855, Jessie applied to medical schools with the hope of becoming a doctor – some (Edwin Pratt in Pioneer Women in Victoria’s Reign, for one) have said she was the first woman in England to do so.
+Upon her return to London in the spring of 1855, Jessie applied to medical schools with the hope of becoming a doctor – some have said she was the first woman in England to do so.
 All her applications were rejected because of her gender.

 She became a propagandist for the Italian cause working with Giuseppe Mazzini, then in exile in London, who noted approvingly that "she is very absolute in her opinions".
 She wrote newspaper articles explaining the issues in Italy, gave lectures and raised funds for the Italian cause in northern England and Scotland.

 When, in 1857, Mazzini went to Genoa, Jessie followed him.
 Her arrival was announced in the Italia del Popolo newspaper, which had been publishing accounts of her speaking tours.
 She was treated as a celebrity, toured the area and successfully deflected attention away from Mazzini, who was working on a clandestine expedition to break patriots out of a Bourbon prison near Naples.
 The operation failed badly, Mazzini escaped the police round-up and returned to London.
 Jessie was captured and sent to prison in Genoa for four months, where she met the man who would become her husband, Alberto Mario.
 They married in December 1857 at her family's home in England.

 Jessie continued her speaking tours in England and Scotland, to much acclaim.
 In the Fall of 1858 Jessie and Alberto went to New York City to continue lecturing and fund-raising; she to English speaking audiences and he to Italian speakers.

 Spring 1860 found them in Lugano, Switzerland, from where they rushed to Genoa to be part of the second wave of volunteers going to Sicily to join Garibaldi in his lightning-fast conquest of the Bourbon-controlled southern half of Italy.
 Alberto was on Garibaldi's staff and Jessie was nurse to the wounded, doing whatever was needed.
 This included tightly holding a boy while his arm was amputated without anaesthesia.
-Skills learned and refined during this war were used again in 1866 in the war against the Austrians west of Venice; in 1867 at Monterotondo and Mentana, north of Rome; and in the 1870-71 Franco-Prussian War when Garibaldi led an army against the Germans in eastern France.
+Skills learned and refined during this war were used again in 1866 in the war against the Austrians west of Venice; in 1867 at Monterotondo and Mentana, north of Rome; and in the 1870–71 Franco-Prussian War when Garibaldi led an army against the Germans in eastern France.

 As the unification of the Italian peninsula became complete, in 1870, with the addition of Rome which quickly became the capital, attention shifted to the problems of this new country.
 Social issues were not high on the agenda; in fact, most social problems were not even recognised by the new government.